-House Committee on Education and Labor
+House Committee on Education and the Workforce

-Chairman Robert C. "Bobby" Scott
+Ranking Member Robert C. "Bobby" Scott

-Equity and Inclusion Enforcement Act (EIEA) of 2021 (H.R.
-730)
+Equity and Inclusion Enforcement Act (EIEA) of 2023

-Restoring the right of students and parents to hold schools accountable for discrimination in education
+Restoring the right of students and parents to hold schools accountable for discrimination in education.

 Background

 A decade after the seminal Brown v.
 Board of Education decision ended lawful segregation in education, Congress passed the Civil Rights Act of 1964.
 Title VI of the Act mandates that federal dollars cannot subsidize or support programs or activities that discriminate on the basis of race, color, or national origin.